alexretana/JobPilot-JobSearchAssistant/tsx_update_checklist.md

 - [ ] Instantiate `ResumeService` in Resume Builder components
 - [ ] Adapt component logic to use `ResumeService` methods
 - [ ] Update TypeScript types to match `ResumeService` interfaces
+- [ ] Start subprocess servers (frontend and backend) for Resume Builder validation
+- [ ] Use Playwright MCP server to navigate to Resume Builder components
-- [ ] Run Playwright tests to verify Resume Builder components work correctly
+- [ ] Take screenshots to verify Resume Builder components render correctly
-- [ ] Verify Resume Builder operations work correctly
+- [ ] Verify Resume Builder operations work correctly through visual validation

 ### 5. Timeline Components
 - [ ] Identify all components using `timelineApi` imports (if any)